ft-interactive/g-axis/README.md

 ## Postioning

 To position the axis in the frame add the following code after the axis has been called.
-This will place the axis at correctly at eithr the top or bottom depending on the <b>.align()</b> setter, bottom by default.
+This will place the axis correctly at eithr the top or bottom depending on the <b>.align()</b> setter, bottom by default.
+If full height ticks length are defined then this code will need to be re-calculated, see examples

 ```
 if (align == 'bottom' ){